tweag/python-monorepo-example/2019-06-10-codestatistics.md

 ---
 title: "Source code headers: diverse repetition unveiled"
-shortTitle: "Source code headers"
+shortTitle: "Source code headers: diverse repetition unveiled"
 author: "Simeon Carstens, Matthias Meschede"
 tags: data-science
 ---

-Given the fact that you stumbled on the blog of a software innovation lab, chances are that you spend a significant amount of your time writing code or with people doing exactly that.
+Given the fact that you stumbled on the blog of a software consulting company, chances are that you spend a significant amount of your time writing code or with people doing exactly that.
 A part of this code is quite repetetive and usually found at the beginning of your source files:
 `import` statements (or your language's equivalent of them) which add additional functionality from standard or third-party libraries.
 If you're programming in Haskell, you probably also add several extensions to the Haskell language by using `LANGUAGE` pragmas.